-Thanks to our travelers and honeymooners Corbin Geary and Cortney Mild who celebrated their recent marriage by traveling the Languedoc, Mediterranean and Camargue tour* in the south of France.
+Many thanks and congratulations to our travelers and honeymooners Corbin Geary and Cortney Mild who celebrated their recent marriage by traveling the Languedoc, Mediterranean and Camargue region in the south of France.
 Read below for their report of the trip.

 Paris may be the city of love, but we decided to go a little further south.
 A bike tour in the south of France seemed a natural choice for our lune de miel (“honeymoon” in French), as cycling is a shared passion of ours.
 We first met on a pub crawl by bike and even cycled from our wedding ceremony to our reception with our guests.

 Touring the medieval villages and countryside of the Languedoc-Roussillon and Camargue regions of France was perfect for this once-in-a-lifetime vacation to celebrate our marriage.
 By day we rode through vineyards, and at night we drank the refreshing wines of the region.
 Every evening we enjoyed delicacies from the sea, and toward the end of the tour we took a quick dip in the cool Mediterranean waters ourselves.

 Riding about 25 miles a day allowed plenty of time for exploring along the way and seeing the sights at each destination.
 On the first day after departing Montpellier, we briefly went off route and discovered a quarry from which stone had been mined in the 12th century to build an aqueduct.
 In Sommières we stayed in a converted train station with a rail-to-trail bike path just outside the front door.